robw-nl/pacman/README.md

 I started experimenting with a simple pacman maze, dots for pellets where one triangle (pacman) was followed by 3 circles (ghosts) coming from different angles.
-This simpple experiment ended up becoming a fulltime, 2-months of hard work C project where I eventually started to use Gemini 3.1 Pro as a senior co-developer to fine-tune the code, making it error free and fixing some ghost AI faults that crept in.
+This simple experiment ended up becoming a fulltime, 2-months of hard work C project where I eventually started to use Gemini 3.1 Pro as a senior co-developer to fine-tune the code, making it error free and fixing some ghost AI faults that crept in.